VIVA-LA-VIDA-Hellas/VIVA-LA-VIDA/README.md

 ### Panagiotis Mourmouris (user: Panos1431)
 ### Thanos Karatsis (user: thkaratsis)

+*Disclaimer: we did not use these accounts in the creation of this repository.
+Instead we created a new email and github account specificaly for our team, which we all have access to and utilise across all platforms.

 # INDEX
 ### *Use the index for an easy navigation of our github or, continue bellow to view our creation process, as well as an overview on everything about the robot.*